nielskrijger/blog/posts/2021-02-16-use-context-and-use-reducer.md

 Usually there is nothing wrong with this setup, but in one case last year I had a form with hundreds of select fields each with a long list of options.
 All those selects subscribed to the same context state.

 It barely worked.
-Every time changing one of the select fields would make the page unresponsive for a short while.
+Every time changing one of the select fields would make the page unresponsive for a short time.

 From that I learned `useContext` is fairly dumb, it simply re-renders all subscribed components.
 For example: